john-azzaro/Study-Node-Authentication/README.md

 <br>

 ## What is Authentication?
 It should be understood first that passwords should never be stored as plain text in a database (or anywhere else for that matter).
-For securoty purposes, we use for identifying users and providing different access to content depending on their id and thus keep those passwords safe.
+Identifying users and providing different access to content depending on their id keep those passwords safe.
 For example, suppose you have a commerce website that requires users to register and sign into an an account to purchase items.
 The application would provide a registration and login form with credentials such as a name and password to verify that the user is who they say they are.

 <br>